apsdsm/fetch/README.md

 ## Installing

 There is a package in the `Packages` folder that you can import into your Unity projects.
 This will install Fetch without the tests.
-If you want to work on the code itself, then I suggest checking out the repository and workng witht hat.
+If you want to work on improving Fetch itself, then I suggest checking out the repository.

-Once this project feels a little more mature, I'll see about submitting a version to the asset store for easier installation.
+Once this project feels a little more mature (read: the public interface doesn't change so often), I'll see about submitting a version to the asset store for easier installation.